anthonyringoet/killp/readme.md

 This will generate an executable named `killp` in the current directory.

+You can find the pre-built binaries on the [Releases overview](https://github.com/anthonyringoet/killp/releases).

 ## Running

 To run the killp tool without building, use the following command: